-As explained in notes 21(c) and 22(a)(ii), during the year ended 31 March 2024, the amount due to Mr. Chiu Tung Ping amounted to approximately RMB3,035,000 and short-term loan provided by Mr. Chiu Tung Ping amounted to approximately RMB8,414,000, with an aggregate amount of approximately RMB11,449,000 was transferred to a loan provided to the Company.
+During the year ended 31 March 2024, the amount due to Mr. Chiu Tung Ping amounted to approximately RMB3,035,000 and short-term loan provided by Mr. Chiu Tung Ping amounted to approximately RMB8,414,000, with an aggregate amount of approximately RMB11,449,000 was transferred to a loan provided to the Company.
 The loan is non-interest bearing, unsecured and repayable on or before 30 September 2025.